KoldBrewEd/broadcaster/README.md

    amplify publish
    ```

-## Using it with the [Amplify Console](https://aws.amazon.com/amplify/console/)
+## Full Setup with the [Amplify Console](https://aws.amazon.com/amplify/console/)

 1. Fork this repository into your own GitHub account
+2. Repeat the steps above
-2. Commit the changes to your forked repository.
+3. Commit the changes to your forked repository.
 A new folder `amplify` will be commited with the project details.
-3. Connect your repository to the [Amplify Console](https://console.aws.amazon.com/amplify/home?#/create) as per the instructions [here](https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html), making sure the name of the branch in your repository matches the name of the environment configured on `amplify init` (i.e. master).
+4. Connect your repository to the [Amplify Console](https://console.aws.amazon.com/amplify/home?#/create) as per the instructions [here](https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html), making sure the name of the branch in your repository matches the name of the environment configured on `amplify init` (i.e. master).
 When prompted with "_We detected a backend created with the Amplify Framework.
 Would you like Amplify Console to deploy these resources with your frontend?_", select **"YES"** and provide or create an IAM role with appropriate permissions to build the backend resources
-4. Wait for the build, deployment and verification steps
+5. Wait for the build, deployment and verification steps
-5. Deploy and access your app (xxxxxxxx.amplifyapp.com)
+6. Deploy and access your app (xxxxxxxx.amplifyapp.com)